Stage 6: Sustainable Scale

-GlobalMedic utilized UAVs to respond to the 2014 Typhoon Hagupit in the Philippines, the 2014 Earthquake in Nepal, the 2016 Earthquake in Ecuador and the 2017 mudslides in Colombia.
+GlobalMedic utilized UAVs to respond to the 2014 Typhoon Hagupit in the Philippines, the 2014 Earthquake in Nepal, the 2016 Earthquake in Ecuador, the 2017 mudslides in Colombia, the Caribbean hurricane season of 2017 and the 2018 volcano in Guatemala.
 These responses have served as important case studies, guiding future responses for GlobalMedic and other humanitarian actors.

 Countries Implemented In

 When disaster strikes, better information is needed to help rescuers save lives.